 Goshen College, Goshen, Ind., which began in 1894, established a Bachelor of Theology curriculum in 1933.
 The Bible department became Goshen Biblical Seminary (GBS)in 1946.

 These two schools began an association in 1958 when MBS moved to Elkhart, Ind.
-The Associated Mennonite Biblical Seminary partnership continued to grow and in 1969 they joined on the Elkhart campus.
-AMBS took the step of incorporating as one seminary in 1994.
+The Associated Mennonite Biblical Seminaries partnership continued to grow and in 1969 GBS joined MBS on the Elkhart campus.
+The step of incorporating as one seminary came in 1994.

-Although both seminaries represented Mennonite denominations, they welcomed students of all faiths, coming from primarily—but not necessarily—Christian traditions.
+Although both seminaries represented Mennonite denominations, AMBS has always welcomed students of all faiths, coming from primarily—but not necessarily—Christian traditions.
 Now, as Anabaptist expressions of following Jesus Christ are being discovered and reclaimed by a wide variety of people around the globe, the AMBS learning community lives into this tradition with the new name, adopted in August 2012: Anabaptist Mennonite Biblical Seminary.

 Partnerships and cooperation continue to be part of the story.
 This includes the Seminary Consortium for Urban Pastoral Education (SCUPE) in Chicago, of which AMBS is a founding member.
 Cooperative efforts with Canadian Mennonite University, Winnipeg, Man., strengthen the ties between Mennonites in Canada and the U.S. A 2012 partnership with Garrett-Evangelical Theological Seminary (G-ETS) in Evanston, Ill., reestablished a long-standing relationship with the United Methodist Church.
 Theological and ministry programs around the world foster rich exchanges; for example, students from Daystar University in Nairobi, Kenya, study at AMBS, and students from AMBS regularly study at SEMILLA, the Latin American Seminary in Guatemala City, Guatemala.